 How to become trusted by Google:

-1. Keywords are Key – (read more articles on this topic)
+1. Keywords are key – (read more on keyword research)

 Initially optimizing a website for extremely competitive keywords will result in your listing showing on the 30th page of the search results.
-Instead, I recommend to initially optimize for long tail less competitive keywords.
+Instead, I recommend initially optimize for long-tail less competitive keywords.
 There is a much higher chance that Google will show you for these less competitive keywords, and even though there are less searches for these keywords, it is important to build up trust with Google first and then start bidding for more competitive keywords.
 There is no short-cut to this process it takes careful keywords selection, plenty of time, and good planning.
 Be sure to include keywords in the meta-tags, body copy, alt-tags, and headers.
-However, remember the golden rule: NO KEYWORD STUFFING!

-2. Get links to your website (read more articles on this topic)
+2. Get links to your website (read more on linkbuilding)

 3. Optimize your web pages